-Make this sweet and smooth cold brew coffee in your French press, so that you can enjoy iced coffee at home when you want, at a fraction of the price you would usually spend at the coffee shop.
+Make this sweet and smooth cold brew concentrate in a French press and enjoy iced coffee at home, at a fraction of the price you would spend at the coffee shop.

-Here’s how to make cold brew coffee in a French press:
+How to make cold brew coffee in French press

-1. Place 6 ounces coarsely ground coffee in 8-cup press and pour in 32 ounces cold water.
+1. Place 6 ounces coarsely ground coffee in 8 cup French press and pour in 32 ounces cold water.
 Stir to ensure all the grounds are wet.

 2. Cover with cheesecloth and let rest at room temperature for 12 hours.

 3. When the time has passed, put on the plunger and gently press all the way down.